 Tolerance and Liberality

-Tolerance is one quality that we should see growing because of our practice, says Phakchok Rinpoche.
+Tolerance is one quality where we should see growth because of our practice, says Phakchok Rinpoche.
 Dharma practice means training our minds.
 What kind of mind training do we need as dharma practitioners?
 Tolerance training!
 We aren’t trying to become more conservative–meaning less open-minded, are we?

 Tolerance Means Hanging Loose

 We need to be loose and use skills when dealing with others.
 We can’t shut ourselves off from our family and friends.
 That is not a dharma practice.
 Holding on to our beliefs and refusing to do what others want us to do is actually very rigid, very conservative thinking.
 We can lightly discuss issues like impermanence with our family and friends without being dogmatic or critical.